Revolutionary-Technology-Company/ConfigServer-Security-Firewall-CSF/README.md

 by Dr. Correo "Cyph3r" Hofstad.

 ![https://configserver.shop/images/ConfigServer-Dr-Correo-Hofstad.png](https://configserver.shop/images/ConfigServer-Dr-Correo-Hofstad.png)
-"Don't worry where I have been, just buy our software so I can afford to take you out for food and drinks sometime" **-Cyph3r**
+"Don't worry where I have been, just buy our software so I can afford to take you out for food and drinks sometime."
+**-Cyph3r**

 **